chem-data-extraction/Cyclic_peptides_binding_to_protein_targets/reports/practice_01_record_and_schema.md

 ## Dataset fields

-List each schema field and how you will populate it.
-Update `specs/dataset_schema.json` when fields change.
 |  Field  |      How to populate    |
 |---------|-------------------------|
 | record_id	| Generate unique ID per record: rec_pep_egfr_2025_001 |